lshossain/611-example-repo/README.md

 Don't forget to set the working directory to the top location of the project by running the following code within RStudio: setwd("~/work/Desktop/final_project")

+Then to access the report type into the terminal: make LH_Final_Report